gluster/glusterdocs/Quick-Start-Guide/Quickstart.md

 		gluster volume info

+You should see something like this (the Volume ID will differ):

+                Volume Name: gv0
+                Type: Replicate
+                Volume ID: f25cc3d8-631f-41bd-96e1-3e22a4c6f71f
+                Status: Started
+                Snapshot Count: 0
+                Number of Bricks: 1 x 2 = 2
+                Transport-type: tcp
+                Bricks:
+                Brick1: server1:/data/brick1/gv0
+                Brick2: server2:/data/brick1/gv0
+                Options Reconfigured:
+                transport.address-family: inet

-Note: If the volume is not started, clues as to what went wrong will be in log files under /var/log/glusterfs on one or both of the servers - usually in etc-glusterfs-glusterd.vol.log
+Note: If the volume is not started, clues as to what went wrong will be in log files under /var/log/glusterfs/glusterd.log on one or both of the servers.

-### Step 6 - Testing the GlusterFS volume
+### Step 7 - Testing the GlusterFS volume

 For this step, we will use one of the servers to mount the volume.
 Typically, you would do this from an external machine, known as a